Gauge theory approach to branes and spontaneous symmetry breaking: Phenomenological Lagrangians

-where the invariant non-degenerate Cartan-Killing tensor, built from the structure constants of the algebra (\ref{comr}), was used as a metric tensor to raise the internal index $i$ of $\omega_{i}$.
+where the invariant non-degenerate Cartan-Killing tensor built from the structure constants of the algebra (\ref{comr}) is used as a metric tensor to raise the subindex $i$ of $\omega_{i}$.
 The representation $g_{\lambda\rho}(\pi)=\omega^{i}_{\lambda}\omega_{i\rho}$ used in (\ref{mtr}) is accompanied with the completeness condition

 that permits to invert relation (\ref{omeg}) expressing $d\pi^{\lambda}$ in terms of $\omega^{i}(d)$

 and the space-time derivative $\partial_{m}\pi^{\lambda}\equiv \frac{\partial\pi^{\lambda}}{\partial x^{m}}$ through the vector field $\omega^{i}_{m} $\footnote{The latin letters $m,n,p, ...$ placed after the letter $l$ in the alphabet are used for the space-time coordinates $x^m$.}